dsccommunity/DFSDsc/README.md

 For a full list of resources in xDFS and examples on their use, check out the [xDFS wiki](https://github.com/PowerShell/xDFS/wiki).

-You can also review the `examples` directory in the xDFS module for some general use scenarios for all of the resources that are in the module.
-If you have installed this module from the PowerShell Gallery, the `en-US` directory in the contains locally available copies of the resource documentation.

 ## Branches

 ### master